 What is a Pesticide and What are Its Uses?

-Namely, some of these chemical ingredients are Acephate, Bifenthrin, Boric Acid, Bromiadolone, Capsaicin, Carbaryl, Chlordane, Oil of Citronella, Copper Sulphate, Hexaflumuron, Hydropene, Iron Phosphate, Malathion, Naphthalene, Neem Oil, Piperonyl Butoxide, Potassium Salts, Triclopyr, Zinc Phosphate, and Zinc Sulfate.
+Namely, some of these chemical ingredients are Acephate, Bifenthrin, Boric Acid, Bromadiolone, Capsaicin, Carbaryl, Chlordane, Oil of Citronella, Copper Sulphate, Hexaflumuron, Hydropene, Iron Phosphate, Malathion, Naphthalene, Neem Oil, Piperonyl Butoxide, Potassium Salts, Triclopyr, Zinc Phosphate, and Zinc Sulfate.

 There are certain pesticides as well that have little to no effect on human health when used.
 Such chemicals are: